dejanbatanjac/dejanbatanjac.github.io/_posts/2021-02-08-bayesian-prerequisites-rules.md

 **Prior** is similar to the concept of regularization in classical approach

 **Posterior** is more specific knowledge of parameters after we selected prior knowledge that we get using the Bayes rule.
-The process to get the posterior from prior we call inference which is a cute name for _deriving conclusions_.
+The process to get the posterior from prior we call inference which is a cute name for _deriving conclusions_ after we learned something.

 **Evidence** also called marginal likelihood is what you get when you integrate